MatthieuBruh/h5_UryybGreb/readme.md

     * Public-key cryptography: best for key management and a multitude of protocols

 ## [10.3 ENCRYPTING COMMUNICATIONS CHANNELS](https://learning.oreilly.com/library/view/applied-cryptography-protocols/9781119096726/19_chap10.html#chap10-sec003)
+* Alice wants to send a secure message to Bob.
+To secure the message she encrypts it.
+* Theoretically, the encryption can be at any layer of the OSI model.
+* In practice, the encryption is at the two lowest layer level (*link-by-link encryption*) or at the highest layer level (*end-to-end encryption*).
+* **Link-by-link encryption**
+  * The physical layer is the easiest place to add the encryption.
+  * The interfaces of the physical layer are standardized, so it is easy to connect hard device encryption.
+  * All the data (message, protocols, routing, etc.) are encrypted when they go through the interface.
+    * Each time before processing, the whole data needs to be decrypted.
+  * Effective because everything is encrypted, no information can be taken without decrypting the message.
+  * Traffic-flow security is when the attacker is not able to access to the content of the message and the metadata of this latter.
+  * As regards the key management, only two endpoints need a common key.
+  * Synchronous communications line can be encrypted using 1-bit CFB, which can recover from errors automatically and encrypts only when messages are sent.
+  * Asynchronous communications line can also use 1-bit CFB, but the adversary can get information about the rate of transmission.
+Passing dummy messages during idle times can help conceal the information.
+  * Encryption at the physical layer requires encrypting each physical link in the network and protecting every node in the network, which can be costly and difficult to manage.
+  * Link-by-link encryption provides security but can be expensive and difficult to implement for large networks with multiple users and nodes.
+Table 10.2 summarizes the pros and cons of this type of encryption.
+* **End-to-End Encryption**
+  * Add encryption between the network layer and the transport layer.
+  * We only encrypt the transport data, and routing information is not encrypted.
+So, the **traffic analysis** is not "blocked".
+  * Avoid the encryption / decryption that is required with link-by-link encryption.
+  * However, we can learn a lot with the data that is not encrypted, like the sender and the receiver.
+  * Building an end-to-end encryption is difficult, because of the different communication protocols.
+  * If we encrypt a higher layer (application/presentation), the encryption is independent of the used communication network.
+  * Encryption can be directly embedded in the software or in specialized hardware.
+* **Combining the Two**
+  * Combining the two is more expensise, but it is the most effective way of securing a network.
+  * The encryption of the physical link makes the routing analysis impossible, and the end-to-end encryption reduce the risk of unencrypted data.
+  * The two key management systems can be completely isolated.

 ## [10.4 ENCRYPTING DATA FOR STORAGE](https://learning.oreilly.com/library/view/applied-cryptography-protocols/9781119096726/19_chap10.html#chap10-sec004)